moise-mulungu/mixed-react-projects/src/features/real-time-chat/easy-chat-requirements.md

    - When the Chat component mounts, fetch the message history from the server and display it.
    - When a new message is sent or received, add it to the message history.

    DM: will I see history from the chat messages I wrote on previous days?
 MM: good question! history from the previous day?
 No, i need to update it.
-DM: yeah, that's what "history" means
+DM: yeah, that's what "history" means(good)

 6. Implement User Presence Information(done)